Corlea Trackway – Iron Age bog road

 Nearby attractionsRathcroghan Royal Site, Royal Canal Greenway, St Mel’s Cathedral, Abbeylara

-Getting there – The centre lies about 3 km north‑west of Keenagh on the R357.
-From Ballymahon, follow the R392 north‑west; the site is sign‑posted.
-It is also reachable from Longford town (≈15 km) via the R392.
+Getting there The centre lies about 3 km north-west of Keenagh on the R357.
+From Ballymahon, follow the R392 north-west; the site is clearly sign-posted.
+It is also reachable from Longford town (approximately 15 km) via the R392.
 Public transport is limited, so a car is the most convenient way to visit.
-A local bus runs from Longford to Keenagh; the stop is a short walk from the centre.
+A local bus runs from Longford to Keenagh, and the stop is a short walk from the centre.

-Facilities – Restrooms, a wheelchair‑accessible toilet, a small café serving hot drinks, and a picnic area are on site.
+Facilities Toilets, a wheelchair-accessible toilet, a small café serving hot drinks, and a picnic area are on site.
 Bicycle parking is provided for those cycling the Royal Canal Greenway before or after their visit.